mbharanya/NPM-Dependency-Tree/README.md

 - It may be necessary to implement some kind of throttling for the requests sent to npmjs.org, otherwise we could risk being rate limited
 - Redis could also use persistent storage
 - The validation for package names is quite strict, as I'm using the official requirements for package names.
 So queries for node packages like 'buffer' will be blocked as well
+- Scalability:
+    - As the API calls are stateless, it would be possible to convert them to run on AWS lambda or other serverless platforms.
+The only state saved is the cache in Redis, multiple instances could be spun up in different locations

 ## Acknowledgements
 Basic setup by: